theneiam/rnm/README.md

-# Yet Another One "Rick and Morty" Fun Page
+# Yet Another One "Rick and Morty" Fan Page

 ### Stack